ViklaSail/TasksAndAssignments/DataLifecycleManagement/softwareServiceStartup.md

 # Software Service Startup
 ## Description of the situation
 Case company is a Born Global New Technology Software Service Startup.
-Service includes also electronic device, which needs to be planned and prototypes of it made.
+Service includes also an electronic device, which needs to be planned and prototypes of it made.
-Time for which the DLM plan is made is second to fourth year.
+Time line the DLM plan initiative is taken on is second to fourth year.
 Company is now expanding after securing first funding round.
-More people are being employed and proper software development
+More people are being employed and proper software development environment is set up.

 Company is setting up a local B2C service somewhere in the world.
 It will select a biggest possible growing market and it will then tailor their service idea to that cultural context.
 Company will collect  market data for selecting about 3 to 4 possible location for offices.